SAP/cf-html5-apps-repo-cli-plugin/README.md

    cf html5-get PATH|APPKEY|--all [APP_HOST_ID|-n APP_HOST_NAME] [--out OUTPUT]

 OPTIONS:
-   --all              Flag that indicates that all applications of specified
+   --all              Flag that indicates that all applications of the specified
                       APP_HOST_ID should be fetched --out, -o          Output file (for single file) or output directory (for application).
-By default, standard output and current working directory
+By default, standard output and current working directory.
    --name, -n         Use html5-apps-repo app-host service instance name
                       instead of APP_HOST_ID
    -APPKEY            Application name and version -APP_HOST_ID       GUID of html5-apps-repo app-host service instance that
-                      contains application with specified name and version -APP_HOST_NAME     Name of html5-apps-repo app-host service instance that contains application with specified name and version
+                      contains application with specified name and version -APP_HOST_NAME     Name of html5-apps-repo app-host service instance that contains the application with specified name and version
    -PATH              Application file path, starting
                       from /<appName-appVersion>
 ```